Mariam05/JumpIn/README.md

 **Hassan Hassan**: Worked on connecting the model, view and controller, Worked on JUnit testing.
 Composed all other documentation elements for milestone 2.

-**Abdulla Al-wazzan**: Unfortunately did not help the team with Milestone 2 (he left the team), although he did create the originally missing sequence diagram for milestone 1.

 ### Things to Note:
 1.The design not used for connecting the MVC together was worked on in the HassanController branch.